awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 If you don't supply an email address, the **Got an opinion?** doesn't appear in the developer portal\.
    + You can optionally enter a table name in the **DevPortalFeedbackTableName** box\.
 The default name is **DevPortalFeedback**\.
 When a customer submits feedback, it is stored in a DynamoDB table with this name\.

-1. Select the check box next to **I acknowledge that this app creates custom IAM roles**\.
+1. Select the check box next to **I acknowledge that this app creates custom IAM roles and resource policies**\.

 1. Choose **Deploy**\.